 Google Email Alias Support

 When enabled, new users pushed from Okta to Google will have any additional email aliases automatically populated in Google.
 When performing an import from Google, newly imported users will have their email aliases pulled in from Google and set on the emailAliases property of the Google app user.
-If profile mastering for Google is enabled, existing users will also get their emailAliases attribute updated when an import from Google is run.
+If profile sourcing for Google is enabled, existing users will also get their emailAliases attribute updated when an import from Google is run.

 To enable email alias functionality with existing Google app instances you need add the emailAliases property to your app instance’s schema as follows: